maserlib/ExPRES/docs/installation.rst

 IDL
 +++

-The ExpRES code is running under `IDL (Interactive Data Language) <https://www.harrisgeospatial.com/Software-Technology/IDL>`_, has been developed and tested on IDL version 8.5, 8.6 and 8.7.
+The ExPRES code is running under `IDL (Interactive Data Language) <https://www.harrisgeospatial.com/Software-Technology/IDL>`_, has been developed and tested on IDL version 8.5, 8.6 and 8.7.
 This software must be installed for running the ExPRES code.

 **Note**